 Your current pay statements show your total earnings and deductions for the year for each item.
 However, your previous pay statements only show gross earnings, deductions and taxes, without the detail.

-- Hon-One Tm: One-time honorarium payment for services beyond the usual job scope/requirements.
+- HN1: One-time honorarium payment for services beyond the usual job scope/requirements.

 - Regular: Regular salary.